msqd/harp/docs/start/docker.rst

 If you want to add a simple configuration file, you can mount it in the default system location using docker.

-First, create a configuration file:
+First, create a configuration file (see :doc:`/operate/configure/index` for all configuration options):

 .. code-block:: shell